Fact Sheet: State Alternatives to Abortion Funding

 OVERVIEW

-- As of March 2023, sixteen (16) states authorize some form of alternatives to abortion (A2A) funding to life-affirming Pregnancy Help Organizations (PHOs), which typically include pregnancy centers, adoption agencies, maternity homes and life-affirming social service agencies.
+• As of September 2023, eighteen (18) states have authorized some form of alternatives to abortion (A2A) funding to life-affirming Pregnancy Help Organizations (PHOs), which typically include pregnancy centers, adoption agencies, maternity homes and life-affirming social service agencies.

-- These states include Arkansas, Florida, Georgia, Indiana, Iowa, Kansas, Louisiana, Minnesota, Missouri, North Carolina, North Dakota, Ohio, Oklahoma, Pennsylvania, Texas and Wisconsin.
+• These states include Arkansas, Florida, Georgia, Indiana, Iowa, Kansas, Louisiana, Minnesota, Missouri, North Carolina, North Dakota, Ohio, Oklahoma, Pennsylvania, Tennessee, Texas, Wisconsin, and West Virginia.

-- At least six (6) states distribute a portion of their TANF (Temporary Assistance for Needy Families) funding to PHOs.
+• At least five (5) states distribute a portion of their TANF (Temporary Assistance for Needy Families) funding to PHOs.
 (See below for more detail.)

-- These states include: Indiana, Louisiana, Missouri, Ohio, Pennsylvania, and Texas.
+• These states include Indiana, Louisiana, Missouri, Ohio, and Pennsylvania.

-- Two (2) states do not require invoicing but do require some form of reporting/audit.
-Kansas and Ohio distribute funds in accordance with each state-imposed schedule.
+• Two (2) states do not require invoicing but do require some form of reporting/audit.
+Kansas (for the Pregnancy Maintenance Initiative) and Ohio distribute funds in accordance with each state-imposed schedule.

 MANAGEMENT OF FUNDS